guyrt/datamaster/client/README.md

 *** - maybe we should keep a "filesystemtype" stamp that tracks differently? ***

-handle that red line in vscode

 how important is it that we have this python easy demo?

-log to server:
-creating file
-relationships